 You Can Chase Almost 10 Different Waterfalls At Old Stone Fort State Park In Tennessee

 Most folks don’t know about the Old Stone Fort State Archaeological Park in Tennessee, located right along the Little Duck River.
 With the Great Smoky Mountains National Park to the east and the ever-famous Fall Creek Falls and Burgess Falls to visit, this oft-forgotten hidden gem tends to be one of the least trafficked state parks in the state.
 If you’re looking to break the monotony of the day-to-day while chasing waterfalls, then this beautiful natural hot spot is well worth your while.
+Plus, if you’re looking for “waterfalls near me,” in central Tennessee, this one is just a quick drive.
 Learn all about it below!